Aging is a primary cause of sacroiliac (SI) joint pain

 Many patients are able to manage their SI joint pain with conservative methods, such as medication and physical therapy, but other patients require more advanced therapies for pain that gets progressively worse as they continue to age.
 Doctors and patients alike view surgery as a last-resort treatment for SI joint pain because of the highly invasive nature of traditional open spine procedures performed in a hospital.

 Laser Spine Institute offers a safer and effective alternative to traditional open spine surgery^ with our minimally invasive spine surgery.
 For SI joint pain we offer a procedure called an SI joint fusion that is performed on an outpatient basis using a small, muscle-sparing incision.

-To learn more, reach out to our dedicated team of Spine Care Consultants for a no-cost MRI review* to determine if you may be a candidate for a minimally invasive procedure at Laser Spine Institute.
+To learn more, reach out to our dedicated team of Patient Empowerment Consultants for a no-cost MRI review* to determine if you may be a candidate for a minimally invasive procedure at Laser Spine Institute.